 Foster parents and kinship caregivers help connect children with family and community.
 These caregivers play an important role in supporting the well-being of Alberta’s children and helping families reunite.
 And I thank them for the important role they play in our communities.

-Irfan Sabir, Minister of Human Services
+Irfan Sabir, Minister of Community and Social Services

 If you meet the following criteria, you can apply be a foster parent: